fybrik/fybrik/site/docs/reference/crds.md

         <td><b>flows</b></td>
         <td>[]enum</td>
         <td>
           Flows indicates what is being done with the particular dataset - ex: read, write, copy, delete If more than one flow is indicated, the order is respected.
-This is optional for the purpose of backward compatability.
+This is optional for the purpose of backward compatibility.
 If nothing is provided, read is assumed.<br/>
         </td>
         <td>false</td>
       </tr><tr>